TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 % 4.
 Threshold: double representing threshold for idientifying events -->
 % signal has to be >= threshold
 % 5.
 InputChannelData: 1 x ntime data for each event channel of the specified InputChannelType
+% 6.
+EventInfoType: char, Either 'Event Onset' or 'Event Offset' to
+% determine whether rising or falling edge should be detected
 % Outputs:
 % 1.
 Data: Data structure with added field:
 % Data.Events{1:neventchannelfound} containing a 1 x nevents vector with